Updated as of the 2024-2025 application cycle

 Japanese Language Ability Requirement

-2. Completed your qualifying degree* in Japanese
+- Completed your qualifying degree* with Japanese as the primary language of instruction.

-3. Have equivalent or higher ability in the Japanese language to a person meeting criteria 1 or 2 above, as determined by the nominating university and demonstrated by objective evidence.
+- Have equivalent or higher ability in the Japanese language to a person meeting criteria 1 or 2 above, as determined by the nominating university and demonstrated by objective evidence.

 *Your “qualifying degree” is the degree that you earned as a prerequisite to the degree you are applying for.
 If you are applying for a master’s degree, your qualifying degree would be your bachelor’s degree.
 If you are applying for a doctoral degree, then your qualifying degree would be your master’s degree.